farmange/niryo_one_ros/README.md

 This is a fork of the [official Niryo One ROS stack](https://github.com/NiryoRobotics/niryo_one_ros).
 Please refer the Niryo One documentation for installation and setup of the environment.

+This work is based on the **2.1.0** version of the Niryo One package.

 The aim of the ArmStrong project is to turn Niryo One to a real assistive robot for people with upper limb immobility like muscular dystrophy.
 In this way, we work to improve robot control through wheelchair joystick but also explore different kinds of user interfaces.